 Taylor Precision Products Classic Series Large Dial Oven Thermometer

 Not an instant-read temperature

 Gets hot after use

 Taylor Precision Products has manufactured kitchen measurement tools for nearly 170 years now, so you bet the brand's classic thermometer will have your back on that next foray into soufflés.
 It features a large dial with an extra-large colorful dial featuring zones for warming, baking, and roasting clearly marked on the face.
-It is easy to read and measures temperatures between 100 and 600 degrees Fahrenheit, as well as up to 350 degrees Celsius.
+It is easy to read and measures temperatures between 100 and 600 degrees.

 Size: 8 x 1.5 x 4.9 inches | Temperature Measurement: Celsius and Fahrenheit | Placement: Hanging or freestanding